s3bw/foolscap/readme.md

     {checklist} {code} {tags}
     ================

-#### title_of_note
+#### title_of_note:

-The note should contain a title, this can be changed at a later point but this will be the key hook to the note should you want to manipulate it using foolscap.
+The note should contain a title, identified with `#` at the start of the line.
+The title can be changed at a later point but this will be the primary-key to the note should you want to manipulate it using foolscap.

-#### note start and end.
+#### note content:

-The note should be encaptulated by '==' on the first line after the title and directly after your tags.
+The note should be encapsulated by '==' on the first line after the title and directly after your tags.
 Anything that falls outside the note boundaries will not be saved.

 #### :The note description